McCartan

-McCartan is a surname of Irish origin.
-It is the anglicized form of Mac cArtáin of Irish origins.
-The surname denotes the son of Artán, diminutive of the personal name Art, an old Irish word for "bear".
-They are the Lords of Kinelarty, a barony in the County Down of Northern Ireland.
-Kinelarty was at one point in time historically known as McCartans-Country and also Cineal Foghartaich.
+McCartan is an Irish surname.
+It is the Anglicized form of Mac Artáin, denoting the son of Artán (diminutive of the personal name Art, an old Irish word for "bear").
+They were the Lords of Kinelarty, a barony in the County Down which derives its name from Cenel Faghartaigh (the race/clan of Faghartagh).

-The McCartans belong to the Uí Echach Cobo branch resulting from the Dál nAraidi.
-The McCartans were Ard Rí (High Kings) of Ireland, Kings of Cuib, Princes and Lords of Iveagh holding claim to the longest reigning kingships throughout Irish medieval history.
+The McCartans belonged to the Uí Echach Cobo—of whom Magennis was the chief family—of the Dál nAraidi, who in turn came from the Cruthin tribe who were the first Celts to arrive in Ireland from about 800 to 500 BC.
 French President Charles de Gaulle is descended from the clan through his great-grandmother Angélique Marie McCartan.

-Up until the 1600s, the McCartans were prominent and in control of much of mid-Down (County Down).
+Up until the 1600s, the McCartans were in control of much of mid-Down.
 The McCartan strongholds included Drumaroad, the adjoining townlands Loughinisland, Drumnaquoile, Magheratimpany, Ardilea, and the neighbouring town of Ballynahinch.

-The Barony of Kinelarty, anciently known as Kinelfagarty, derives its name from Cenel Faghartaigh (the race/clan of Faghartagh).
-Faghartagh, from whose son Artan and grandson Artan Agus M‘C, are descended the Mac Artáin (McCartan).
-The clan were chiefs of the territories of Kinelarty and Dufferin.
+The clan were chieftains of the territories of Kinelarty and Dufferin.